tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     Now this can be a very good thing to do, although not many people know the secret.
-    For the first few minutes, you can't stop your mind from wandering, but then slowly you start to breathe with your belly, and your shoulders open up, and your hips find their shape again.
+    For the first few minutes, you can’t stop your mind from wandering, but then slowly you start to breathe with your belly, and your shoulders open up, and your hips find their shape again.
     Everything sinks through your legs into the ground, and then all things become possible.